-Some things will depend a lot on your destination and type of travel, however, I believe this list is quite general.
+Some things will depend a lot on your destination and type of travel, however, I believe this checklist is quite general.
 So, regardless of where you go, take a look and grab what you find useful 🙂

 And as always, illustrated with photos I took on a trip.
 In this case, Bali, Indonesia.

-1. Medicines and Supplements:
+Medicines and Supplements:

 It’s likely that in most countries, you’ll find the medications you need.
 Although if you require something that’s not over-the-counter, it can be a problem.
 If that’s your case, talk to your doctor and consider the possibility of stocking up as much as possible.
 However, don’t forget to check the laws of each country for importing medications.